pagkly/Zed/Investopedia3/Trust Property Definition.md

 ### Payable on Death (POD) Trust

 Trusts can be created during an individual's lifetime, or they can be established following the grantor's death.
-This situation applies to [Payable on Death (POD)](https://www.investopedia.com/terms/p/payableondeath.asp) trusts, which transfer assets to a beneficiary following the death of the trustor.
+This situation applies to [[Payable on Death (POD)]](https://www.investopedia.com/terms/p/payableondeath.asp) trusts, which transfer assets to a beneficiary following the death of the trustor.
 Generally speaking, this type of trust and similar ones are called testamentary trusts because property is actually transferred following the trustor's death.
-Assets in these trusts flow directly to the intended beneficiaries following the trustor's death, which means they avoid the often long and expensive process of [probate](https://www.investopedia.com/terms/p/probate.asp).
+Assets in these trusts flow directly to the intended beneficiaries following the trustor's death, which means they avoid the often long and expensive process of [[probate]](https://www.investopedia.com/terms/p/probate.asp).
 Probate is the legal process of validating and distributing assets outlined in a will.
-These trusts can also be outlined in a person's [will](https://www.investopedia.com/best-online-will-makers-4843732).
+These trusts can also be outlined in a person's [[will]](https://www.investopedia.com/best-online-will-makers-4843732).

 ### Living Trust

-Assets within [living trusts](https://www.investopedia.com/terms/l/living-trust.asp) can be transferred during the trustor's lifetime.
-For example, several individuals open [accounts in trust](https://www.investopedia.com/terms/a/account-in-trust.asp) with banks for the benefit of their children or to help fund their college expenses.
+Assets within [[living trusts]](https://www.investopedia.com/terms/l/living-trust.asp) can be transferred during the trustor's lifetime.
+For example, several individuals open [[accounts in trust]](https://www.investopedia.com/terms/a/account-in-trust.asp) with banks for the benefit of their children or to help fund their college expenses.
 A trustee carefully manages the assets held in the account to achieve this goal, but the children don't have complete access to the funds or the freedom to spend income from the fund as they please.
-An example of this type of arrangement is a [unified gift to minors act (UGMA)](https://www.investopedia.com/terms/u/ugma.asp) account.
+An example of this type of arrangement is a [[unified gift to minors act (UGMA)]](https://www.investopedia.com/terms/u/ugma.asp) account.
 In some cases, beneficiaries such as children would have access to the trust's assets and the income they generate only after reaching a certain age.